ljdursi/new-newsletter-page/should-i-manage.md

 * [re:Work new manager training guide](https://rework.withgoogle.com/guides/managers-develop-and-support-managers/steps/review-googles-new-manager-training/) - Google's new manager training gives an idea of what they expect from new managers.
 * [The Leader Lab Book](https://leaderlab.lifelabslearning.com) by Tania Luna and LeeAnn Renninger PhD is a casual and well-thought out introduction to some foundational manager skills, and how to combine them in different combinations.
 * [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/) is a 20,000+ strong community of people who are technical managers or leads, or interested in becoming leads or managers.
 There are always very interesting discussions going on from which you can learn a lot, on any topic.
+* [This article](https://charity.wtf/2021/01/23/questionable-advice-how-do-i-feel-worthwhile-as-a-manager-when-my-people-are-doing-all-the-implementing/) from Charity Majors is all about the different job satisfaction of being a manager.
+* Practice [active listening](https://rachelhands.com/2020/07/07/active-listening-for-managers/) and paraphrasing while testing outthese manager tasks
 * I'm quite fond of the [Manager-Tools Basics Podcasts](https://www.manager-tools.com/manager-tools-basics), and [their book](https://www.manager-tools.com/products/effective-manager-book), although I don't agree with a lot of the material in the podcasts later material.
 * Finally, you might find the [Research Computing Teams Newsletter](https://www.researchcomputingteams.org/archive) valuable; the core of this ebook, for instance, came from [issue #138](https://www.researchcomputingteams.org/newsletter_issues/0138).